• Skip to primary navigation

 How to Drink and Serve Soju?

-Although spirits are notoriously known to be challenging to mix with other food, Soju goes quite well besides a hearty meal.
+Although spirits are notoriously known to be challenging to mix with other food, Soju goes quite well besides a filling meal - similar guidance appears in Gibson vs Martini comparison of cocktails.

 Wine and food are a great pair, and similarly, Soju and food bring out the best in each other.